 The waste decomposition attracts flies and other insects that are harmful to the cacao tree.
 For example, decomposition residues are a potential source of pathogenic microorganisms like the fungi that cause the black pod disease.
 This disease alone causes annual global yield loss of 20 – 30% worldwide, resulting in huge financial losses that are most felt by local farmers.

-With the potential for economic, health, and environmental benefits, the ideas of generating wealth from by-product waste and recyclable materials are vital in developing a more sustainable industry and healthy world.
+With the potential for economic, health, and environmental benefits, the ideas of generating wealth from cacao by-products waste and recyclable materials are vital in developing a more sustainable industry and healthy world.

 Cacao pulp is the mucilage that surrounds the cacao bean.
 It makes up 5-7 % of the fresh cocoa weight.
 After cacao beans are removed from the ripe pod, the pulp is usually left to ferment alongside the beans.
 During fermentation, the pulp is broken down by bacteria into a liquid that is then drained out and thrown away.